What’s New in Indian Country Tourism (Winter 2022)

-Agua Caliente Cultural Museum Breaks Ground, Set to Open 2020
+Agua Caliente Cultural Plaza Breaks Ground, Set to Open 2022

-The Agua Caliente Band of Cahuilla Indians has broken ground on the 5.8-acre Agua Caliente Cultural Museum at the corner of E. Tahquitz Canyon Way and S. Indian Canyon Drive in downtown Palm Springs.
-The new museum will celebrate the history, culture and modern times of the tribe.
-The iconic intersection is home to the Agua Caliente Hot Mineral Spring, a 12,000-year-old water source that has been instrumental in shaping the Palm Springs area.
-The new cultural center will include the Agua Caliente Spa & Bathhouse which honors the tribe’s rich history as the guardian of this healing mineral water.
-The new spa will be the fifth bathhouse or spa at the site since the late 1880s.
-Also on site, an interpretive green belt, the Oasis Trail, recreates the distinctive character, geology, flora and beauty of the nearby Indian Canyons, one of the ancestral homes of the Agua Caliente.
+The Agua Caliente Band of Cahuilla Indians will open in the coming year its new Agua Caliente Cultural Plaza on 5.8-acres at the corner of E. Tahquitz Canyon Way and S. Indian Canyon Drive in downtown Palm Springs.
+The site will include a new museum to celebrate the history, culture and modern times of the Tribe.
+The iconic intersection is home to the Agua Caliente Hot Mineral Spring, a 12,000+-year-old water source that has been instrumental in shaping the area now known as Palm Springs.
+The new cultural plaza will include The Spa at Séc-he which honors the tribe’s rich history as the guardian of this healing mineral water.
 Media contact: Kate Anderson, Director of Public Relations, Agua Caliente Band of Cahuilla Indians, email@example.com

 Durant, Oklahoma (Plains Region)